Rafe Furst: Poker career

 Furst was an investor and founder of Full Tilt Poker, which eventually became the world's second largest online poker site.
 Furst was a sponsored player on the site and could be seen sporting the Full Tilt Poker logo often in televised events and interviews between 2005 and 2010.

 On September 20, 2011, Furst was named as a defendant in a complaint by the U.S. Department of Justice against Tiltware, LLC, the parent company of Full Tilt Poker.
 On November 28, 2012, Furst settled the case, and while the exact settlement amount is unknown, the agreement stipulates no liability for Furst, and the case was dismissed with prejudice.

-Beginning with the Bad Beat on Cancer initiative in 2003, Furst has hosted or appeared in many charity poker events benefiting causes such as Talk About Curing Autism, Ante Up for Africa, and XPRIZE Foundation.
+Beginning with the Bad Beat on Cancer initiative in 2003, Furst has hosted or appeared in many charity poker events benefiting causes that include Talk About Curing Autism, Ante Up for Africa, and XPRIZE Foundation.

-Furst is also a prolific poker teacher and author, having coached celebrities for Celebrity Poker Showdown, written chapters in the Full Tilt Poker Strategy Guide, and produced Expert Insight: Final Table Poker.
+Furst is also a poker teacher and author, having coached celebrities for Celebrity Poker Showdown, written chapters in the Full Tilt Poker Strategy Guide, and produced Expert Insight: Final Table Poker.

 Adventure travel

-Furst is known as an extreme sports amateur enthusiast and posts pictures and videos of his exploits heli-skiing, snowboarding, and kitesurfing to his Twitter and Facebook feeds.
-An adventure travel guide written by a family friend features a chapter about backpacking in the High Sierras with Furst.
+Furst is an extreme sports amateur enthusiast.
+An adventure travel guide features a chapter about backpacking in the High Sierras with Furst.

-After the dot com bubble burst in 2000, Furst spent three years traveling the world full-time, culminating in a year-long sport road trip with Phil Gordon, titled the Ultimate Sports Adventure.